openhab/openhab-js/README.md

 NPM will create a `node_modules` directory containing the latest version of this library.
 This will be used instead of the binding provided version.

+## Compatibility

+All `openhab-js` versions (latest is `4.1.0` as of writing) are fully compatible with openHAB 3.1.0 or newer. openHAB 3.4.0 or newer requires at least `openhab-js` 3.1.0!

 ## Configuration